 Albert Einstein’s theory of relativity rocked the world of science.
 It became one of his signature discoveries.
 As I have been taught, there are several things we can know from it.
 First, it proves that space time and matter are all interdependent – you cannot have one without the other.
 Space requires time and matter.
 Time requires matter and space.
 And matter requires time and space.
 Second, that it has been proven to five decimal places.

 And third, it proves something else very significant about the universe.
 Something that Einstein did not like.
-He called it “irritating” and built into his theory something that would later be called the “fudge factor” to take care of it.
+He called it “irritating,” and built into his theory something that would later be called the “fudge factor.”

 The universe is a massive thing!
 And there are many things that we do not yet understand about it.
 But just because we do not know everything does not mean we do not know anything.
 Today I want to talk about what we do know.

 Everything that has a beginning has a cause.

 This is pretty evident from everything that we experience.
 A tree has a cause.
 It’s the seed that fell from another tree.
 The principle is called the Law of Causality.
 Indeed, if it were not for this, science would be impossible.

 Nothing can be its own cause.

 Again, this is pretty evident from everything we experience.
 The seed that grew into a tree cannot have come from itself.
 It has not grown into a tree yet and produced seed.